AlchemistSimulator/Alchemist/README.md

 The project has been developed using Eclipse, and can be easily imported in such IDE.

 #### Recommended configuration
+* Download [the latest Eclipse for Java][eclipse].
+For a smooth import, Gradle Buildship is needed (starting from Eclipse Mars.1, it is included by default)
-* Download [the latest Eclipse for Java SE developers][eclipse].
-Arch Linux users can use the package extra/eclipse-java, which is rather up-to-date.
+  * Arch Linux users can use the package extra/eclipse-java
-  * The minimum version required for a smooth import is Eclipse Mars.1, which integrates Gradle Buildship
-  * Previous Eclipse versions are okay, provided that the Gradle Buildship plugin is installed
+  * Ubuntu-based Linux users can install it using [ubuntu-make](https://wiki.ubuntu.com/ubuntu-make):
+    ```bash
+    sudo apt-add-repository ppa:ubuntu-desktop/ubuntu-make
+    sudo apt-get update
+    sudo apt-get install ubuntu-make
+    umake ide eclipse
+    ```
 * Install the code quality plugins:
-  * In Eclipse, click Help -> Eclipse Marketplace...
+  * In Eclipse, click "Help" -> "Eclipse Marketplace..."
   * In the search form enter "findbugs", then press Enter
   * One of the retrieved entries should be "FindBugs Eclipse Plugin", click Install
   * Click "< Install More"
-  * In the search form enter "pmd", then press Enter
-  * One of the retrieved entries should be "pmd-eclipse-plugin". **Do not** confuse it with eclipse-pmd. click Install
   * In the search form enter "checkstyle", then press Enter
   * One of the retrieved entries should be "Checkstyle Plug-in" with a written icon whose text is "eclipse-cs", click Install
   * Click "Install Now >"
   * Wait for Eclipse to resolve all the features
   * Click "Confirm >"
+  * Follow the instructions, accept the license, wait for Eclipse to download and install the product, accept the installation and restart the IDE
+  * When restarted, click "Help" -> "Install New Software..."
+  * Click "Add..."
+  * In "Location" field, enter "https://dl.bintray.com/pmd/pmd-eclipse-plugin/updates/"
+  * The "Name" field is mandatory (suggested: "PMD")
+  * Click OK.
+  * If not already selected, in "Work with:" dropdown menu choose the just added update site
+  * Select "PMD for Eclipse 4" and click next
   * Follow the instructions, accept the license, wait for Eclipse to download and install the product, accept the installation and restart the IDE.
 * Set the line delimiter to LF (only for Windows users)
   * In Eclipse, click window -> preferences